AbdullahMalik17/Learning-TypeScript/10step-arrays/Readme.md

 We add multiple element in the array but in to pull we add the specific number of array.See Example7.ts We also make the to pull of variable.See Example8.ts
 ## join method
+It is used to join each index with input (input means that value which we enter in the parenthesis .)